-Number of additional shares of common stock that are expected to become available for exchange under LAZ-MD Holdings exchangeable interests
+Anniversary of offering Number of additional shares of common stock that are expected to become available for exchange under LAZ-MD Holdings exchangeable interests

+First 234,906

+Second 622,872

+Third 21,155,974

+Fourth 20,709,760

+Fifth 21,493,452

+Sixth

+Seventh

+Eighth 2,129,190

+Total 66,346,154

-The exchangeable securities we expect to issue in connection with this offering and the additional financing transactions will be effectively exchangeable for shares of our common stock on the third anniversary of purchase.
+The exchangeable securities we expect to issue in connection with this offering and the additional financing transactions will be effectively exchangeable into up to shares of our common stock on the third anniversary of purchase.
 We expect that shares of common stock issued upon settlement of the purchase contracts relating to the equity security units will be freely tradeable upon issuance.
 The shares of our common stock that IXIS will acquire as part of the additional financing transactions generally may not be transferred for a period of 545 days from the date of purchase, but thereafter may be transferred or sold under certain circumstances.
 See "Description of Our Capital Stock-Securities Issued in the Additional Financing Transactions."
 Under limited, agreed upon circumstances, a few of our European managing directors will have the right to cause an early exchange of a portion of their exchangeable interests.
 In addition, between the first and third anniversaries of this offering, a limited number of our managing directors will be entitled to exchange a portion of their LAZ-MD Holdings exchangeable interests in connection with their anticipated future retirement from us.
-Our working partners who hold historical partner interests and elect to exchange those interests for shares of our common stock in lieu of the cash consideration in the redemption will hold shares of our common stock after this offering that will be available for resale upon expiration of the underwriters' lock-up arrangements, subject to compliance with the Securities Act.
-See "The Separation and Recapitalization Transactions and the Lazard Organizational Structure-The Separation and

-Recapitalization Transactions-The Recapitalization of LAZ-MD Holdings and Lazard Group" and "The Separation and Recapitalization Transactions and The Lazard Organizational Structure-The Separation and Recapitalization-Exchange of Working Member Interests for LAZ-MD Holdings Interests."
+Our Chief Executive Officer, who has elected to exchange his interests for shares of our common stock in lieu of the cash consideration in the redemption, will hold shares of our common stock after this offering that will be available for resale upon expiration of the underwriters' lock-up arrangements, subject to compliance with the Securities Act.
+See "The Separation and Recapitalization Transactions and the Lazard Organizational Structure-The Separation and Recapitalization Transactions-The Recapitalization of LAZ-MD Holdings and Lazard Group" and "The Separation and Recapitalization Transactions and the Lazard Organizational Structure-The Separation and Recapitalization Transactions-Exchange of Working Member Interests for LAZ-MD Holdings Interests."